LYNCH·LLP

 What the data says.

-Sean D Rossiter has a public record in Technology Center 2100 (Computer Architecture, Software, and Information Security) spanning 2 art units.
-Of 970 disposed applications, 891 were allowed, yielding a 92% allowance rate.
-The allowance rate ranges from 81% to 95% across these art units.
-This pooled figure represents the aggregate outcome of decided cases—allowed and abandoned applications combined—and does not include pending matters.
-The range reflects variation in allowance rates among the individual art units within the examiner's portfolio.
+Sean D Rossiter maintains a pooled allowance rate of 92% across hundreds of decided applications in Technology Center 2100 (Computer Architecture, Software, and Information Security).
+His public record spans 2 art units.
+The allowance rate ranges from 81% to 95% across these art units, reflecting variation in the decided applications within each unit.
+This pooled figure represents all allowed and abandoned applications decided by the examiner, and does not include pending applications.

 // HOW TO READ THESE NUMBERS